clhobday/britishcrystallographicassociation.github.io/_pages/website-help.md

 ## Building the BCA Website

-The BCA website is build using Jekyll (a static site builder) and hosted on Github.
+The BCA website is built using Jekyll (a static site builder) and hosted on Github.
 It's static, so it could be hosted anywhere that you can upload files, however Github has a feature called github-pages which can automatically build static sites using Jekyll (using a limited number of themes and plugins).